-1. When families are accepted to BEEP they are asked to put down a deposit to secure the space.
+- 1. When families are accepted to BEEP, they are asked to provide a deposit which secures the space.
 This deposit is applied to tuition for the school year.
-The deposit is non-refundable if a family withdraws from the program at any time.

-2. Each family receives a tuition contract specifying the total cost and the payments due for the particular program.
-(For those families receiving scholarship assistance the amount is deducted from the tuition total.)
+The deposit is non-refundable if a family withdraws from the program at any time. - 2.
+Each family receives a tuition contract specifying the total cost and the payments due for their program.
+Families receiving tuition assistance will have the amount of assistance deducted from the tuition total.
 Tuition contracts offer three options for payment.
-Schedules for the school year will be:

-Option 1: One payment due September 1.

-Option 2: Two payments due September 1 and February 1.

-Option 3: Ten payments due the first of each month from September to June.
+Schedules for the school year are: - Option 1: One payment due September 1. - Option 2: Two payments due September 1 and February 1. - Option 3: Ten payments due the first of each month from September to June.